No Such Thing (John Mayer song)

-"No Such Thing" is the debut single of American singer-songwriter John Mayer.
-It was released in February 2002 as the lead single from his first album, Room for Squares (2001).
+"No Such Thing" is a song by American singer-songwriter John Mayer, released as his debut single.
+It was serviced to US adult album alternative radio in June 2001 as the lead single from his first studio album, Room for Squares (2001).
 Like many of the songs from Mayer's early musical career, the song was co-written with Clay Cook.
-The song has been used in episode 15 of the first season of Alias, also in episode 20 ("Obscura") of the first season of Smallville.
-It was Mayer's breakthrough hit, peaking at number 13 on the Billboard Hot 100, and becoming his highest-charting song until "Say" reached number 12 in 2007.
+The song was Mayer's breakthrough hit, peaking at number 13 on the US Billboard Hot 100, topping the Billboard Triple-A chart, and entering the top 40 in Australia and New Zealand.

 Content

 Mayer and Cook wrote the song in about a week during 1998 in Duluth, Georgia.
 Sung from the path of a recent high school graduate, "No Such Thing"'s lyrical themes encourage the audience to forge their own path, and not to "stay inside the lines".
 It is particularly critical of efforts by educators and guidance counselors to encourage students to go to college and to plan for careers in the "real world"; instead expressing that there is "no such thing" as this environment, and that true fulfillment comes from doing what you love.

 Lyrically, the song is extremely direct and autobiographical in nature.
 Unlike many of his classmates, Mayer did not attend college immediately after graduating, opting instead to work at a gas station and saving money to buy a guitar.
 He eventually attended Berklee College of Music for several months before dropping out to move to Atlanta, where he began working with Clay Cook and ultimately launched his music career.

+The song was initially included in Mayer's debut EP Inside Wants Out and was one of four songs from that EP that was re-recorded for Room for Squares.

 Music video

 Initially, Mayer requested permission to film the music video at Fairfield Warde High School in Fairfield, Connecticut, the high school of which he is an alumnus.
 However, due to the disparaging nature of the song's lyrics towards the school and its faculty, the administration denied Mayer's request.

 The song's promotional video was debuted on Mayer's official website.
 VH1 chose the video for its Inside Track promotion, a distinction which endorses emerging artists.
-The official music video was released on October 2, 2009, on YouTube.
-As of January 4, 2019, the video has generated more than 12 million views.

-Directed by Sam Erickson, it is a performance piece of Mayer singing the song to an audience at the Georgia Theatre in Athens, GA.
+Directed by Sam Erickson, it is a performance piece of Mayer singing the song to an audience at the Georgia Theatre in Athens, Georgia.

 Critical reception

 Haley Jones, who was the assistant PD of KFOG San Francisco—an early station to play the song, said, "It sounds great on the radio."
 Billboard said of the song's vocals, lyrics and melody, "What's not to love?"
 Jason Thompson with PopMatters said of the song, "it doesn't move me in any way."
-Stylus magazine praised "No Such Thing," calling it "lively."
+Stylus magazine praised "No Such Thing", calling it "lively."